Schools

 Kindergarten to Grade 12 Schools

-Principal/Designated School Officials
+Designated School Officials

-SEVIS
+Managing SEVIS Records

-For more information on specific reporting requirements, please read the SEVIS Reporting Requirements for Designated School Officials fact sheet.
-Be sure to log in to SEVIS periodically to receive timely updates and avoid being locked out.
-DSOs should not share their SEVIS username and password with anyone else.
+For more information on specific F-1 student reporting requirements, please read the SEVIS Reporting Requirements for Designated School Officials fact sheet.
 For additional help with SEVIS, please refer to the SEVIS Help Hub.
 For questions about regulations and policy as well as additional SEVIS help, contact the SEVP Response Center.

 Verifying Student Finances

-If the student’s ability to qualify financially for a program of study is contingent on such financial aid, you must enter the financial aid information as a component of the financial calculations in the student’s Initial SEVIS record.
+If the student’s ability to qualify financially for a program of study is contingent on such financial aid, DSOs must enter the financial aid information as a component of the financial calculations in the student’s SEVIS record.
 DSOs should enter this information under “Student’s Funding,” as “Funds from This School” or “Funds from Another Source,” depending on details of the financial aid.

 • Family bank statements.